 The metal base of the Dishwasher is one of the few items that is marked as being made by Triang.

 I think this has been repaired at sometime, you can see the glue marks.

 The washing machine was produced in great detail, showing the controls and hoovermatic label.
 It also came with a hose, which mine does not have, long gone I expect.

 The washing machine on the left is Jenny’s Home, on the right Triang.
 Although neither are complete, it does show how the colour has changed.

 These are the bases of the above washing machines, notice now that the Triang model is ‘Made in the United Kingdom’, and the Jenny’s Home model is ‘Made in Ireland’.

 PRESTCOLD FRIDGE 1034

 This Refrigerator is metal, showing the Prescold logo.
-The inside fittings are plastic with two shelves, mine does not have any shelves.
+The inside fittings are plastic with two plastic shelves.